sapphiredev/framework/.github/CONTRIBUTING.md

 4. File names should _never_ have spaces.
 5. File names that consist of multiple words should be PascalCased.
 6. Information in a guide page should be generally useful to the majority of people.
-    - The single exception to this goes to files in the "Advanced" folder, which can cover any type of advanced topics.
+    - The single exception to this goes to guides in the "Advanced" folder, which can cover any kind of advanced or complex usage topic.
 7. There are several variables that will be replaced when parsing the `.mdx` file for the documentation website.
 Variables are denoted by the pattern `{@variableName (parameter)}`.
 The supported variables are:
     - `{@branch}` - for the current branch name.
     - `{@link <TSDoc symbol name>}` - wherein `<TSDoc symbol name>` is a reference to some TypeScript interface / class / function etc parsed from TSDoc.
 This will link the API page of that symbol.
     - `{@typedef <TSDoc interface/type/class name>}` - wherein `<TSDoc interface/type/class name>` is the name of a TypeScript interface, class or type.
 This will inline all the properties of that interface/type/class as a table, with links back to their API documentation page.
     - `{@guide <Guide file name>}` - wherein `<Guide file name>` is the name of another guide file in this same project _without file extension_.
 For example linking to `CreatingArguments.mdx` would be `{@guide CreatingArguments}`.
 8. For variables that are often reused between pages, please add them to `constants.mdx` in the `guides` folder.
-You can reference these variables just like how you would import code with ES Modules: `import { something } from '../constants.mdx`. **Be sure to include the `.mdx` file extension!**
+You can reference these variables just like how you would import an ECMAScript Module: `import { something } from '../constants.mdx`. **Be sure to include the `.mdx` file extension!**

-    - The `constants.mdx` file can also have functions to manipulate some parameters prior to being injected into the `.mdx` file.
-It should be noted however that in order to use the data returned by a function in a property of a JSX tag (i.e. in the `href` property of an `<a>` tag) that it should be called at the top of the `.mdx` file and stored to its own, local variable.
+    - The constants file can also store functions that manipulate parameters before being injected into a guide file.
+However, to use a function's return values in a JSX tag's properties (exempli gratia, in the reference/`href` property of an anchor/`<a>` tag), you should call it at the top of the guide file and store the result in a local variable.
 For example:

     ```md
     <!-- !!!DO THIS!!! -->